ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 ## Conclusion

-The OCaml module system allows organizing a project in many ways.
+The OCaml module system allows organising a project in many ways.
 Dune provides several means to arrange modules into libraries.